cdli-gh/annodoc/index.md

 This page is based on a fork of the [Annodoc](http://www2.lingfil.uu.se/SLTC2014/abstracts/sltc2014_submission_32.pdf) template, originally under (https://github.com/spyysalo/annodoc).
 See there for documentation.

 ### References
-- PPCS (2004), PPCS (Penn Parsed Corpus of Sumerian): A Brief Introduction to the Syntactic Annotation System of the PPCS, version of 6/14/04, available from https://www.yumpu.com/en/document/view/12162126/ppcs-penn-parsed-corpus-of-sumerian-a-brief-introduction-to-the- and https://web.archive.org/web/20070708210654if_/http://psd.museum.upenn.edu/ppcs/ppcs-manual.pdf, author is unnamed (Fumi Karahashi)
+- PPCS (2004), PPCS (Penn Parsed Corpus of Sumerian): A Brief Introduction to the Syntactic Annotation System of the PPCS, version of 6/14/04, available from https://www.yumpu.com/en/document/view/12162126/ppcs-penn-parsed-corpus-of-sumerian-a-brief-introduction-to-the- and https://web.archive.org/web/20070708210654if_/http://psd.museum.upenn.edu/ppcs/ppcs-manual.pdf, author is Fumi Karahashi
+- Joachim KRECHER (1987), Morphemless Syntax in Sumerian as Seen on the Background of Word-Composition in Chukchee, ASJ 9, 1987
+- Zolyomi 2017